 How to offer services online?

 However, while the statistics speak for themselves, many may wonder what the benefits of working online are and why you should offer your services online in the first place.
-Covid 19 is an obvious factor – in fact, the CDC concluded that you are twice as likely to catch the virus if you work externally to the home.
+Covid 19 is an obvious factor – in fact, the CDC concluded that you are twice as likely to catch the virus if you work externally from home.

 Flexibility and exposure

 Establishing your niche

-Establishing trust and prioritising testimonials when offering your independent consultant services
+Establishing trust and prioritizing testimonials

 Excited to start with Workee?
 Schedule a demo with our Manager!Schedule